mikeyin/teambox/README.md

 # Teambox
 ## Collaboration just got better

+### NOTE: This version of teambox runs on Rails 3.0.20.

 [Teambox is project management software](http://teambox.com/) built on Ruby on Rails with a focus on collaboration.

 Teambox workflow is project-centered; each project being visible only to people invited to it.